-Three Hills is planned as a run-of-mine heap leach operation using conventional open pit, truck-and-shovel mining.
-Run-of-mine material is to be placed on the leach pad at up to 15,000 tons per day.
-A large-scale metallurgical test on un-crushed material predicts 81.5% gold recovery and silver recovery of 11%.
+Three Hills Mine is planned as a run-of-mine heap-leach operation using conventional open pit, truck-andshovel mining.
+Run-of-mine ore will be placed on the leach pad at 15,000 tons per day.
+A large-scale metallurgical test on 20 tons of un-crushed ore predicted 81.5% gold recovery and 11% silver recovery at the Three Hills Mine.

 The Hasbrouck Mine is designed as a 17,500 ton-per-day heap-leach operation.
-Crushing is designed to be by a primary jaw crusher, two secondary cone crushers, and a tertiary high pressure grinding roll (HPGR).
-The crushed product is to be agglomerated with cement in a pug mill and conveyed to a leach pad.
-Metallurgical tests of Hasbrouck ore in a lab-scale HPGR predict that using this machine for tertiary crushing should result in a gold recovery of 74% and silver recovery of 11%.
-Gold, and silver in the case of Hasbrouck, is to be leached using industry standard solutions which will be passed through carbon columns to extract the precious metals.
+Crushing will be by a primary jaw crusher, two secondary cone-crushers, and a tertiary high pressure grinding roll (HPGR).
+The crushed product will be agglomerated with cement in a pug mill and conveyed to a leach pad.
+Metallurgical tests of Hasbrouck ore in a lab-scale HPGR predict that using an HPGR for tertiary crushing will result in a gold recovery of 74% and silver recovery of 11%.
+Gold, and silver in the case of Hasbrouck, is to be leached using industry-standard cyanide solution which will be passed through carbon columns to extract the precious metals.